What is swimmer's itch?

 Sensitized people get swimmer's itch when the cercarial stage

-(originating in specific snail species) accidentally enters their
+(originating in a specific snail species) accidentally enters their

-Usually within 30 minutes, a small red spot appears at the site
+skin.
+Usually within 30 minutes of exposure to a cercaria, a small red spot appears at the site

-for the next 24-30 hours.
-The raised, reddened spot is now called
+for the next 24-30 hours, and it will itch intensely.
+The raised, reddened spot is now called a papule,

-It will continue to itch for up to a week.
-Papules are limited
+and the itching may continue for up to a week.

-to areas of the body that get exposed to water because cercariae
+to areas of the body that get exposed to lake water.

 Why do children often develop